ykrmm/SLATE/README.md

 ## Code explaination
-### About Hydra:
-We use Hydra to execute scripts.
-Hydra overwrites the configuration files located in `slate/config/`.
-For example, the configuration file for the SLATE model is in `slate/config/model/SLATE.yaml`.

 ### Code structure and main files to review
 The main files of interest according to us are: